Image from eqroy - stock.adobe.com

 Inject some personality into your workwear by knotting a Hermes scarf around your neck like a tie.
 It'll show you mean business while also exuding confidence and style.

 Got a hot date?
 Add a Hermes scarf to your jeans and tee combo for a touch of casual luxury.
-This look is relaxed yet chic, and it'll definitely make you stand out from the crowd.
+The look is relaxed yet chic, and it'll definitely make you stand out from the crowd.

 Out to dinner

 Dinner parties are the perfect opportunity to show off your Hermes scarf.
 Wear it as a belt to add a pop of color to your little black dress.